 Mobile Network Providers

-Prices vary but there are many deals and the average is about £20.
+Prices vary but there are many deals and the average is about £40.
 UK mobile companies operate on the GSM standard and you might need to have your phone unlocked.
 The four biggest networks are EE, O2, Three, and Vodafone, but they also have piggybackers.
 The best coverage depends on which area you are in, so find out from the locals which one has the best signal.
+The average mobile phone bill per month is £46.50 as of 2021.

 Internet Service Providers